New Red Order, Give it Back. Installation documentation, Audain Gallery, 2021. Photos: Rachel Topham Photography.

-In Give it Back, a street-facing window exhibition, New Red Order squarely engages with the politics of Land Back, which leads to calls to restore stolen Indigenous territories to Indigenous people.
-Presented on unceded Indigenous territories in Vancouver’s Downtown Eastside, the project reveals instances where the repatriation of land, from settlers to Indigenous communities, has been promised, resisted, or enacted.
-Beyond the necessity of disrupting settler colonialism with the need to take back land, Give it Back investigates and promotes another mode of return, through actualized gestures of land being voluntarily released to Indigenous people.
-Using videos and a real-estate ethos, Give it Back unfolds to chart a speculative future history of the movement.
+In Give it Back, a street-facing window exhibition, New Red Order engages with moves toward Land Back, which involve calls to restore stolen Indigenous territories to Indigenous people.
+Occuring on unceded land of the Musqueam (xʷməθkʷəy̓əm), Squamish (Sḵwx̱wú7mesh Úxwumixw), and Tsleil-Waututh (səl̓ilw̓ətaʔɬ) Nations, in the Downtown Eastside neighbourhood of so-called Vancouver, the project reveals instances where the repatriation of land, from settlers to Indigenous individuals or groups, has been promised or perhaps enacted.
+Beyond the necessary disruption of settler colonialism with the need to take back land, Give it Back investigates, presents, and promotes another mode of return: through actualized gestures of land being "voluntarily" released to Indigenous people.
+Employing videos and a real-estate ethos, Give it Back unfolds to chart moments in a speculative future history of the movement.

-Linking with NRO’s persistent deconstruction of the idea of an Indigenous informant — a term that describes a person who reveals too much of their own communities, in either legal or anthropological contexts — which involves acknowledging NRO members’ own complicity as informants, Give it Back speculates on the recuperative potential of calling in others, settlers included, to inform with them.
-In foregrounding voluntary practices of land’s return, the work offers the potential for the undoing of settler colonialism by those who stand to benefit most from its upholding.
+Linking with NRO’s persistent deconstruction of the idea of an Indigenous informant — a term that describes a person who reveals too much of their own communities, in either legal or anthropological contexts — which involves acknowledging NRO members’ own complicity as informants, Give it Back speculates on the recuperative possibility of calling in others, settlers included, to inform with them.
+In foregrounding voluntary practices and promises of land’s return, the work offers a potential — if partial — attempt to undo settler colonialism by those who stand to benefit most from its upholding.